EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ### Review and complete the 'Run Container' app form

-The app form is prepopulated with the configuration to pull and run a 'hello TRE' container, `ghcr.io/mikej888/hello-tre:1.0` (the cited credentials provide read-only access to pull the container).
+The app form is prepopulated with the configuration to pull and run a 'hello TRE' container, `ghcr.io/mikej888/hello-tre:1.0`.
 When run, the container logs a greeting and information about folders mounted into the container.

 Read the form entries in conjunction with the explanations below and make the suggested changes:

-* **Cluster** describes the back-end (cluster) within your safe haven on which to run the container.
-Back-end short-names are used in the drop-down list and safe haven-specific back-ends include the text 'tenant'.
+* **Cluster** selects a back-end (cluster) within your safe haven on which to run the container.
+Back-end-specific short-names are used in the drop-down list and safe haven-specific back-ends include the text 'tenant', to distinguish them from TRE-level back-ends to which you might have access.
-    * Select a 'desktop' back-end to which you know you have access.
-For DataLoch safe haven users, select the back-end for which you enabled copy of the `ondemand` directory to in [Your `ondemand` directory](#your-ondemand-directory) above.
+    * Select the 'desktop' VM on which you are running the browser in which you are using Open OnDemand.
-* **Container/image URL in container registry** cites both the container registry and container to run.
+* **Container/image URL in container registry** cites a URL specifying both the container to run and the container registry from which it is to be pulled.
-    * Leave this value as-is, to use the `hello-tre` container.
+    * Leave this value as-is to use the `hello-tre` container.
 * **Container registry username** is a username to access the container registry.
     * Leave this value as-is.
 * **Container registry password/access token** is an access token with read-only access to the container registry.
-    * Leave this value as-is.
+    * Leave this value as-is, the access token provides read-only access to pull the container.
-* **Container runner** is the container execution tool with which to run container on the back-end.
+* **Container runner** is the container runner with which to run container on the back-end.
-    * Leave this value as-is i.e., 'podman', which is available on all back-ends.
+    * Leave this value as-is i.e., 'podman', as this is available on all back-ends.
 * **Container name** is the name to be given to the container when it is run.
 If omitted, then the container image name is used e.g., `hello-tre`.
-Your user name and a timestamp will be added as a suffix to the name when the container is run.
+Your user name and a timestamp will be added as a prefix to the name when the container is run e.g., `laurie-060416105069-hello-tre`.
     * Leave this value as-is.
 * **Cores** is the number of cores/CPUs requested for this job.
-To run jobs via Open OnDemand needs you to select the resources you think your job will need, including the number of cores/CPUs.
+To run jobs via Open OnDemand requires you to select the resources you think your job will need, including the number of cores/CPUs.
 Your selected back-end (cluster) must have the selected number of cores/CPUs available.
     * Leave this value as-is as the all back-ends can provide the default number of cores, and the `hello-tre` container does not need any more.
 * **Memory in GiB** is the memory requested for this job.
 Your selected back-end (cluster) must have the selected memory available.
     * Leave this value as-is as the all back-ends can provide the default memory, and the `hello-tre` container does not need any more.
 * **Use GPU?** requests that the container use a GPU.
 If selected, then the selected back-end must have GPUs available.
-    * Leave this value as-is, as the container does not require a GPU.
+    * Leave this value as-is, as the `hello-tre` container does not require a GPU.
 * **Command-line options to pass to container runner** are Podman- or Apptainer-specific options to control the container runner's behaviour.
     * Leave this value as-is, as the container does not require any such options to be set.
-* **Environment variables to pass to container** are environment variable passed on by the container runner and set within the container when it runs.
+* **Environment variables to pass to container** are environment variables to be passed on by the container runner and set within the container when it runs.
 The `hello-tre` container looks for a `HELLO_TRE` environment variable.
-If set, then the container to print the variable's value as a greeting.
+If set, then the container will print the variable's value as a greeting.
 If undefined, then the greeting is `Hello`.
     * Enter:

         ```text